Tracktion/tracktion_engine/README.md

 There are multiple commercial licensing tiers for Tracktion Engine, with different terms for each.
 For prices, see the [Tracktion Developers Page](https://www.tracktion.com/develop/tracktion-engine).

+**N.B.** *Although Tracktion Engine utilises JUCE, it is not part of JUCE nor owned by the same company.
+As such it is licensed separately and you must make sure you have an appropriate JUCE licence from [juce.com](juce.com) when distributing Tracktion Engine based products.
+Similarly, Tracktion Engine is not included in a JUCE licence and you must get the above mentioned Tracktion Engine licence to distribute products.*

 ___
 The Tracktion Graph module (also used by Tracktion Engine) includes the MIT licensed [farbot library](/modules/tracktion_graph/3rd_party/farbot) which requires the following notice to be included as part of the software: